uc-berkeley-w215/summer2020/project/README.md

 often with over a dozen iterations of test materials and two to four pilot studies.
-One of the things you will be learning this term is that the human-subjects studies you read are the results of lots of work you’re likely to never see, and far more work than most people understand.
+One of the things you will be learning this term is that the human-subjects studies you read are the results of lots of work you are unlikely to read about in the paper, and far more work than most people understand.

 **New this term**, we have a budget of $100/student for running studies,